basher/WebUI-Parcel/README.md

 ## Storybook - UI component library

-- We're using [Storybook](https://storybook.js.org/) to build a library of re-usable UI components, which will act as templates for the HTML in the .NET MVC dealer websites.
+- This project has a related [Storybook](https://storybook.js.org/) library of re-usable UI components.
 - All Storybook code has now been moved into the [Web UI Storybook repo](https://github.com/basher/WebUI-Storybook).

 ## Bundling other static assets without Parcel